-- Cleaning supplies to get that piece of the recovery project underway
+Cleaning supplies to get that piece of the recovery project underway

 Remove as much salt, mud, and moisture as you can.
 Check that there is no debris in the bilge and pumps.
 Check the water level in the bilge for potential damage, and look over the engine and fuel systems for damage.
 If you left any personal items and/or equipment aboard, take it home so it’s not stolen by looters or vandals.

-If your boat has sunk or is displaced, it is critical to only work with local, licensed, and insured salvage and recovery teams.
+If your boat has sunk or is displaced after a hurricane, it is critical to only work with local, licensed, and insured salvage and recovery teams.
 Sea Tow maintains specialized equipment to handle salvage and recovery work.
 Check with your provider to ensure salvage work is covered by your boat insurance policy.

 Take the time to follow these tips to avoid any further post-storm difficulties.